jppollmeier/jppollmeier.github.io/README.md

 # Best Pokémon Team

 ## Abstract
 This bachelor's thesis concerns itself with the finding of the best Pokémon Team under several given assumptions.
 With the Pokémon franchise now encompassing over 1000 Pokémon and additional ~100 being released every generation, each with their own set of stats and features, identifying the best team poses a very challenging question.
 This Project makes use of a dataset and uses different approaches to find the best pokemon team.
 The methodology includes simulation of battles between individual pokemon and teams and also several graph theory approaches to find the best team.
 We can show that the selection of our algorithm is significantly better than a more common "naive" selection technique employed by some players.
-This work is not only interesting for the pokemon community by providing them with a scientific approach of team selection but has its roots in many optimization problems such as ?.
 Future research directions could include a less restricted definition of the problem statement and including a more sophisticated battle simulation between Pokémon.